Thursday, April 2, 2015

 One Word Derailed My Successful Life (Guest Blogger)

-There’s an interesting thing about the mind … while it works endlessly to protect the one it serves, it can judge things as rather black and white.
-The mind can be adept at the process of dissociation to protect its human from painful memories of traumatic experiences.
+There’s an exciting thing about the mind … while it works endlessly to protect the one it serves, it can judge stuff in black and white.
+The mind can be adept at the process of dissociation to defend its human it helps from painful memories of traumatic experiences.
 This is generally considered a good thing.
 It might choose to release the stored memories at a later time, once its human is a safe distance away from the danger.
 Then again, it might not.

 Along with all the memories of trauma and pain and suffering, the mind might also sequester memories of non-threatening events.
 It’s hard to say what could get tagged for long-term dead storage, never to be seen again.